"Fallen Angela"

 Random thoughts:

 The episode is...
-I don't know if ironic is the right word but there's
+I don't know if ironic is the right word but

 something striking about it.
 It seems like real often lately

-we've been "treated" to a parade of scandal-prone politicians and their
+we've been "treated" to a parade of scandal-prone politicians and

 wronged spouses.
-In fact, it's become so commonplace to have a
+In fact, it's become so commonplace to have

 politician talk about what errant thing they did that it's almost

-shocking to watch this and imagine the non-political spouse being the
+shocking to watch this and imagine the non-political spouse being

 one with the secret.
-I just couldn't stop drawing parallels to
+I just couldn't stop drawing parallels

 real life.